TheLongDistanceRunner2/Chess/README.md

 # Chess / Szachy

-Consol application giving an answer wheter the next move is possible (concerning the rules of the game, position of all figures on the boad etc.)
+Console application giving an answer wheter the next move is possible (concerning the rules of the game, position of all figures on the boad etc.)

 =================================================================